 Henna was not exclusive to Arabs, though.
 You will come across the tradition of Henna in the Indian subcontinent as well.

-Other than decoration, Henna is an organic source of hair color.
-When there were no other alternatives available, Henna was a more sophisticated way to color the hair than soot.
+Other than decoration, the Henna is an organic source of hair color.
+When no other alternatives were available, Henna was a more sophisticated way to color hair than soot.

 What is Henna?